-A boolean value indicating whether this thread is a daemon thread (True) or not (False).
+A boolean value indicating whether this thread is a daemon thread.

 This must be set before start() is called, otherwise RuntimeError is raised.
 Its initial value is inherited from the creating thread; the main thread is not a daemon thread and therefore all threads created in the main thread default to daemon = False.